ChartsCSS/ChartsCSS.org/src/docs/README.md

 Traditional chart libraries heavily dependent on JS.
 They unnecessarily complicate the visualization process with an endless lists of properties and methods.

-In addition, large JS libraries usually effect your site performance.
+In addition, large JS libraries usually affect your site performance.
 Search engines having trouble reading the data stored in JS objects.
 And many old solutions are not always accessible to screen readers.

 Some libraries fixed search engines visibility by injecting HTML nodes.
 Accessible issues fixed with additional JS solutions.
-But in most cases those patches lead to more background processing, effecting page performance.
+But in most cases those patches lead to more background processing, affecting page performance.

 With CSS frameworks, all this is not required.
 The raw data is part of the HTML making it visibility to search engines and screen readers.
 With CSS, rendering is not required, resulting in performance boost compare to JS solutions.